 - F-1.
 Deputies will provide the opportunity for inmates to shave three times a week.
 Deputies will pass out disposable razors to inmates who wish to shave.
-Razors will be provided at no cost to the inmates. - F-2.
+Razors are provided at no cost to the inmate. - F-2.
 Inmates confined in segregation that pose or may pose a serious threat to the safety or security of the facility may be denied shaving privileges.
 The shift supervisor will make the final determination.
-If shaving privileges are restricted, reasons for the restriction will be documented in the inmate's JMS booking record. - F-3.
+If shaving privileges are restricted, reasons for the restriction will be documented in the inmate's JMS record. - F-3.
 Razors will be used once.
 Used razors will be disposed of in a biohazard sharps container. - F-4.
 Razors are not to be shared among inmates.
-Strict control and accounting of all razors is maintained by corrections deputies. - F-5.
+Deputies maintain strict control and accounting of all razors. - F-5.
 Inmates must maintain facial hair in a neat and clean manner.
 There are no restrictions in length or style as long as it does not present a health, safety or security risk. - F-6.
 Inmates are not permitted to use razors to shave their head. - F-7.
 At razor pass, inmates are afforded the opportunity to use nail clippers.
 Nail clippers are not to be shared among inmates.
-Strict control and accounting of all nail clippers is maintained by corrections deputies.
+Deputies maintain strict control and accounting of all nail clippers.
 Fingernails and toenails must be kept clean and neatly trimmed.
 Nails must be kept short enough not to present a hazard to safety and security of the facility.